hiasr/vim-zellij-navigator/README.md

 ## Installation
 Zellij plugins do not need to be installed, simply add the keybindings to your zellij configuration file.

 To install the Neovim plugin, you can use your favorite plugin manager.
+This adds a hook so the plugin can know whether the current Zellij pane is running Neovim.
 ```lua
 -- Lazy.nvim
 {